bricenojuliana/AREP-lab-security/README.md

    - **Steps**:
      1. Install MySQL server.
      2. Configure the database schema for user authentication and property management.
-     3. Secure the MySQL instance by allowing access only from the backend EC2 instance.
+     3. Secure the MySQL instance by allowing access with a special user.

 ## Security Implementation